 Housing Element updates are submitted twice to HCD for review and comment: once during development of the Housing Element (in draft form), and again after adoption of the Housing Element.
 The first review period requires 90 days and must take place prior to adoption by the Salinas City Council.
-The second review requires 60 days and takes place after adoption.
+A compliance finding by HCD is only made on the adopted Housing Element; that review requires 60 days.
 Throughout the process, the City works with staff at HCD to ensure the draft Element meets State requirements and serves the needs of current and future residents.